vLeov/php-chess/docs/game.md

 #### `public function loadPgn(string $movetext): void`

-Starts a game in PGN mode.
-A PGN movetext is loaded to continue playing a game.
+This is how to start a game in PGN mode.
+After a PGN movetext is successfully loaded the game can be continued by making moves either in PGN or in long algebraic notation.

 ```php
 use Chess\Game;